cleophasmashiri/hospital-booking-web/README.md

 >Hospital Booking system is an application that is intended to allow people to book public visits online and alleviate the need to stand in a queue.
 The system will also allow public hospitals to manage hospital visits and plan resource allocation.

 > ## Note
 > If you like this article, why don't you join me, and lets use this as a spring board to change how health is provided to people in the world.
-Please drop an email at cleophasmashiri@gmail.com.
+Please drop me an email at cleophasmashiri@gmail.com.

 ### Hospital Booking System (HBS) Technology Stack
 > Hospital Booking System (HBS) is made up angularjs 1.5 front-end and Springboot api.